ADVANCED TUTORIALS

 If the email address of a contact belongs to another FacileThings user, you will have the possibility to send (or receive) a request to be connected within the application.

-If your collaborator accepts the invitation, you can delegate tasks to each other.
+Once your collaborator accepts the invitation, you can delegate tasks back and forth.
 When you delegate a task to another FacileThings user, it will appear in their Inbox with a message indicating that it’s a task delegated by you:

-As with external collaborators, you will receive notifications every time your collaborator add a comment or completes the task.
+As with external collaborators, you’ll receive a notification whenever your collaborator adds a comment or completes the task.

 You will be able to keep track of these tasks in your Waiting For list.
-In this case, the system will show in which list of your collaborators’ GTD system the delegated task is currently.
+In this case, the system will show which list in your collaborators’ GTD system currently contains the delegated task.